tnmquann/ENAdatabase-Downloader/README.md

-# ENA Database Downloader
+# ENA Sequence Database Downloader
-Using download multi fastq on ENA database
-## Overview
-`ENAdatabase-Downloader` is a versatile tool for effortlessly downloading FASTQ sequences and metadata from the European Nucleotide Archive (ENA).
-This tool is written on Python, providing an 'easy-to-use command-line interface' and enhanced download speed compared to traditional method like `wget`.
+`ENASequence-Downloader` is a script designed for seamless downloading of FASTQ sequences and metadata from the European Nucleotide Archive (ENA).
+Developed in Python, this tool features a user-friendly command-line interface and offers faster download speeds compared to conventional methods such as `wget` or `curl`.

+## License

 ## Features
 - **Easy to Use:** simplifies the process of downloading FASTQ sequences and metadata from ENA.